hedyhli/todomvc-tui/README.md

 ```

 Kindly read in conjunction with the [implementation](#implementations) spec
-compatability version numbers, and keep in mind *this is not a code-golfing
+compatibility version numbers, and keep in mind *this is not a code-golfing
 competition*!

 |Filename|Code|Comments|Complexity|